Acicone/FIF/README.md

 # FIF
 Fast Iterative Filtering for the decompostion of non-stationary signals [1,2,3].

-Please refer to "Example_v8.m" and "Example_real_life_v6.m" for examples of how to use the code.
+Please refer to "Example_v8.m" and "Example_real_life_v6.m" for examples on how to use the code.

 It is based on FFT, which makes FIF to be really fast [2,3].
 This implies that it is required a periodical extension at the boundaries.